Skip to Main Content

 Out-of-the-box dashboards

-To get you started, these are the six dashboards we offer out-of-the-box.
+To get you started, there are several dashboards we offer out of the box.

 Step 3: Customize your dashboard